Al-Ahli Arab Hospital explosion: Origin and trajectory of munition

-Three days later, a New York Times (NYT) analysis concluded that what The Wall Street Journal described as a "malfunctioning" long-range rocket fired from Gaza was, in fact, a rocket fired from an Israeli position near Nahal Oz; according to The New York Times, it exploded far from the hospital, over the border, and as such it could not have been connected to the hospital explosion.
-According to their analysis, some 25 seconds elapsed between the firing of the last Palestinian missile towards Israel and the explosion at the hospital.
-The NYT said the Al Jazeera footage—cited by the IDF as depicting a rocket aimed at Israel that exploded close to the time of the Al-Ahli Arab Hospital blast—instead showed an unrelated rocket fired from an Israeli position near Nahal Oz that exploded on the border some two miles from the hospital.
-The NYT analysis noted that while responsibility for the hospital blast is unknown, and Israeli and American assessments that a failed Palestinian rocket launch might have been to blame remained plausible, its analysis "cast doubt on one of the most-publicized pieces of evidence that Israeli officials have used to make their case and complicates the straightforward narrative they have put forth".
-In addition, the videos analyzed by the NYT showed two things: firstly, that militants were firing dozens of rockets from southwest of the hospital, so a failed rocket falling well short of its target with unspent fuel might have caused the fiery explosion; and secondly, that there appears to have been Israeli bombardment in the area, with two explosions visible near the hospital within two minutes of it being struck.
+Three days later, a The New York Times (NYT) analysis concluded that what The Wall Street Journal (WSJ) described as a "malfunctioning" long-range rocket fired from Gaza was, in fact, a rocket fired from an Israeli position near Nahal Oz; according to The New York Times, it exploded far from the hospital, over the border, and as such it could not have been connected to the hospital explosion.
+According to their analysis, some 25 seconds elapsed between the firing of the last Palestinian rocket towards Israel and the explosion at the hospital.
+The NYT said the Al Jazeera footage—cited by the IDF as depicting a rocket aimed at Israel that exploded close to the time of the al-Ahli Arab Hospital blast—instead showed an unrelated rocket fired from an Israeli position near Nahal Oz that exploded on the border some two miles from the hospital.
+The NYT analysis said that while responsibility for the hospital blast is unknown, and Israeli and American assessments that a failed Palestinian rocket launch might have been to blame remained plausible, its analysis: "cast doubt on one of the most-publicized pieces of evidence that Israeli officials have used to make their case and complicates the straightforward narrative they have put forth".

+In addition, the videos analyzed by the NYT showed two things: firstly, that militants were firing rockets, 17 of them in the last salvo, from a position a few kilometers southwest of the hospital, so a failed rocket falling well short of its target with unspent fuel might have caused the fiery explosion (however, the videos show each of those rockets having a similar burn time; Forensic Architecture, besides showing the trajectory of each rocket, said it is unlikely there was any unspent fuel: they said the fact that each rocket traveled a similar distance during the burn time, and achieved a similar speed, and then went dark, indicates each rocket used up all its fuel); and secondly, that there appears to have been Israeli bombardment in the area, with two explosions visible near the hospital within two minutes of it being struck.
 Israeli forces told the NYT that they had not been striking "within a range that endangered the hospital", but did not indicate how close the nearest strike had been.